Dave864/Grid_Game/README.md

     4. Get the start cell type.
 Alter the destination coordinates based on the destination's cell type.
     5. Move the player to the updated destination coordinates
 * World Creation
-  1. The starting coordinates of the player are initialized.
+  *  The starting coordinates of the player are initialized.
 The starting coordinates are section, row, column.
+  *  The visible world is made up of 9 sections: Curent, Top_Left, Top, Top_Right, Left, Right, Bottom_Left, Bottom, Bottom_Right.
+  *  Each section's cells are created and the sections are placed in the correct positions.
+   1. The file path for the section's cell information is created based on what number the section coordinate is.
+   2. The information is read from the file and is used to create and position each game object
+  * Each time the player move to a new section, the sections' cells are reassigned to different sections.
+   * Player moves to the Top section
+    1. Cells in the Bottom_Left, Bottom, and Bottom_Right sections are deleted.
+    2. Cells in the Left, Current, and Right sections are moved to the Bottom_Left, Bottom, and Bottom_Right sections respectively.
+    3. Cells in the Top_Left, Top, and Top_Right sections are moved to the Left, Current, and Right sections respectively.
+    4. The Top_Left, Top, and Top_Right are loaded with new cells.
+   * Player moves to the Bottom section
+    1. Cells in the Top_Left, Top, and Top_Right sections are deleted.
+    2. Cells in the Left, Current, and Right sections are moved to the Top_Left, Top, and Top_Right sections respectively.
+    3. Cells in the Bottom_Left, Bottom, and Bottom_Right sections are moved to the Left, Current, and Right sections respectively.
+    4. The Bottom_Left, Bottom, and Bottom_Right are loaded with new cells.
+   * Player moves to the Left section
+    1. Cells in the Top_Right, Right, and Bottom_Right sections are deleted.
+    2. Cells in the Top, Current, and Bottom sections are moved to the Top_Left, Left, and Bottom_Left sections respectively.
+    3. Cells in the Top_Left, Left, and Bottom_Left sections are moved to the Top, Current, and Bottom sections respectively.
+    4. The Top_Right, Right, and Bottom_Right are loaded with new cells.
+   * Player moves to the Right section
+    1. Cells in the Top_Left, Left, and Bottom_Left sections are deleted.
+    2. Cells in the Top, Current, and Bottom sections are moved to the Top_Right, Right, and Bottom_Right sections respectively.
+    3. Cells in the Top_Right, Right, and Bottom_Right sections are moved to the Top, Current, and Bottom sections respectively.
+    4. The Top_Left, Left, and Bottom_Left are loaded with new cells.

+##### Encounter
+This scene loads the arena where the encounter will take place.
+* Arena Creation
+ 1.

 ### Bug Report
 Sometimes the layout of the terrain will show the empty areas of the world space when rotating the player.
-The player can only move around in the "center" section of the world.
+When loading up the arena for encounters, the game will only load adjacent sections under certain conditions.
+When in the Encounter scene, the player can only exit the scene.